raymondgarcia/raymondgarcia/README.md

 ## Things that I'm currently working on:

-Using Scala, Apache Storm, Kafka & Elasticsearch to develop a Real-time platform that processes millions of stories coming from several social networks and sources of ingestion.
+Using Scala, Databricks, Apache Storm, Kafka & Elasticsearch to develop a Real-time platform that processes millions of stories coming from several social networks and sources of ingestion.
-Inquiring more about UX/UI.

 ## Software & Tech Skills